'The gift of a cow is truly regarded as a superior gift. Cows, by yielding milk, rescue all the worlds from calamity.

 Dashasvamedha Ghat

-Now, I was used to being sought after as a Westerner.
 I was a person of great wealth to most of the people there.

 After all, was I not able to give up my daily life in a far away country,

-separate myself from any visible life support and travel thousands of miles to a foreign land
+separate myself from any visible life support and travel thousands of miles

-where I would stay in hotels in which a one nights stay could equal the yearly income of a local person?
+where I would stay in hotels in which a one nights stay

 But, I was not used to being grabbed.
 This had never happened before.

-Even though it took me by surprise, I immediately I felt that I was not being threatened in any way,
+I immediately I felt that I was not being threatened in any way,

 on the contrary, I felt the warmth and caring touch of a very kindly looking man.

-He was about 5’6” tall, had a beautiful face, large soft eyes and his movements had the fluidity of heavy oil.
+He was about 5’6” tall, had a beautiful face, large soft eyes

 His name, as I came later to know it, was Ram.